Skip to main content Skip to footer

 What are ‘ultra-processed foods’?

-The term ‘ultra-processed food’ is from a system called NOVA that classifies foods based on how much they have been processed.
+While there is no universally agreed definition, the term ‘ultra-processed food’ is commonly linked to a system called NOVA that classifies foods based on how much they have been processed.
 It divides foods into four categories, with the fourth – ultra-processed – for foods that are most processed.

-It’s not always easy to tell whether foods would be classified as ultra-processed or not.
-There is some more information about whether different types of food are ultra-processed below.
+It’s not always easy to tell whether foods would be classified as ultra-processed or not and this group includes a broad variety of foods.
+There is some more information about the different types of food that this system defines as ultra-processed below.

 Do ultra-processed foods harm our health?